chrisoson/Swap/README.md

 dotnet ef database update
 ```

+---

 7. Now start up Swapsha.api in visual studio, this should open swagger with all the endpoints.
+>[!NOTE]
+> You can also use other code editors or IDEs but you might have to start the api from the terminal.

+---

 8. Open a new terminal while the api is running and navigate to the swapsha.frontend in the src root directory.
 Then run this command to install all the dependencies for the frontend